Custom Peptide Synthesis

 Providing solutions for all peptide needs to a global customer base

-With over 25 years of expertise in peptide synthesis, Pepscan is a leading global producer of high-quality synthetic peptides.
-We have successfully synthesized 100,000’s of custom peptides for biotech and large pharma companies as well as academic customers and consistently meet the highest standards for quality, custom service, and technical expertise.
+With over 25 years of expertise in custom peptide synthesis, Pepscan is a leading global producer of high-quality synthetic peptides.
+We have successfully synthesized 100,000’s of custom peptides for biotech and large pharma companies as well as academic customers.
+Pepscan consistently meets the highest standards for quality, custom service, and technical expertise.
 Custom peptide production is carried out under ISO 9001:2015 quality management using a range of state-of-the-art instruments in our 1,500 m² facility.
 With highly skilled and committed chemists we are fully capable of meeting the ever-increasing peptide needs in biology and drug discovery research.
 Pepscan has built unrivalled expertise in complex, constrained, multimeric or other special peptides you may need.
 Our customer support team is happy to assist in selecting the most appropriate peptide specification for your application, including peptide purity, amount and modifications.

 With Pepscan’s custom peptide synthesis services you may rely on: